 Stop the stigma.
 Fix the system

 Most of us will need the benefits system at some point.
 So, it should treat us all with dignity and respect.
-Join our campaign to make sure our social security system is there for all of us when we need it.
+Join our campaign to make sure our social security system is always there for us when we need it.

-The process of accessing support is exhausting and scary.
-People who need support are treated with suspicion and even hostility.
+The process of accessing Universal Credit or disability support is too often exhausting and scary.
+People are treated with suspicion and even hostility.
 Every day, we hear from people who are left feeling ashamed, undeserving and stuck.

 This has a devastating impact for our health and wellbeing - over half of people claiming support say the process made their mental health worse.
-And this just makes it harder to live independently or take the next step in our careers.
+And this just makes it harder to live well with a disability or take the next step in our careers.

 To fix the system, we must stop the stigma.